franalgaba/chatgpt-telegram-bot-serverless/README.md

 # ChatGPT Telegram Bot in AWS Lambda

 This a Telegram bot that lets you chat with [ChatGPT](https://openai.com/blog/chatgpt/).
-This bot is created using reverse engineering from the ChatGPT internal backend request to use the internal API endpoint.
+This bot is created using the [__brand new ChatGPT API__](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).
 The Telegram bot is deployed in completely serverless in AWS Lambda.
 No need to setup a local server or do login in the browser.

 # Features

+- [X] __New ChatGPT API support.__ :brain:
 - [X] __Voice messages support!__ :fire:
-- [X] __Markdown rendering__ support.
+- [X] __Markdown rendering support.__
-- [X] Fully __automated token refresh__ in the AWS Lambda.
-- [X] __Conversation reset__ with `/reset` command.

 <p align="center">
     <img src="./img/chatgpt_animation_fast.gif" width="500"/>